 Following these determinations, we found that sodium bicarbonate, ethyl alcohol and sodium chloride did not show the expected inhibitory effect on Candida albicans cultures.
-Only for acetic acid was the inhibitory effect reported (at the concentration of 33.43%, about 33.4%).
-The application of diluted acetic acid, in a concentration of 33.43%, causes the destruction of Candida Albicans colonies both in vitro and in vivo.
-The study can be extended to many other substances, including plant extracts.
+Only with acetic acid was the inhibitory effect reported (at a concentration of 28.50%).

+The application of diluted acetic acid, in a concentration of 28.50%, causes the destruction of Candida albicans colonies both in vitro and in vivo.